 This section of your statement of purpose is particularly important.
 Describe what specifically you would like to research if you are admitted to the program.
 Most importantly, highlight how these research interests are aligned with the ongoing studies of the current faculty members.

 Name the professors at the school who you are interested in working with and explain how their studies fit in with your objectives.
-This section will need to be tailored to each school.
-Although that means extra work for you, it reassures the admissions committee members that you understand the nature of the program and will bring value to the school.
+You will need to tailor this section to each school.
+While this may mean a bit of extra work, it reassures the admissions committee members that you understand the nature of the program and will bring value to the school.

 6) Highlight why you are a good fit for the school